 Life Span of Amazon Parrots

-Toys for Amazon Parrots
+Caring for Amazon Parrots

-Feeding Amazon Parrots
+Feeding the Amazon Parrot

-Your amazon should eat both pelleted bird food and healthy, fresh fruits, vegetables, and other "human" foods.
-Seeds are too high in fat for amazons and while they can be fed as treats, they should make up no more than 10 percent of the whole diet.
+Your Amazon should eat both pelleted bird food and healthy, fresh fruits, vegetables, and other "human" foods.
+Seeds are too high in fat for Amazons and while they can be fed as treats, they should make up no more than 10 percent of the whole diet.
 Nuts are a good treat but should only be fed in moderation.
-See "Parrot Nutrition 101" for more about proper diets for parrots.
+Parrot nutrition 101 is a helpful resource with more information about proper diets for parrots.